SumitSharma0106/Kafka/README.md

 How to setup Kafka in windows:
-Navigate the offical website of Kakfa : https://kafka.apache.org/quickstart STEP 1: GET KAFKA(post downloading the Kafka, extract it, rename it as a Kafka only and post that place it in a C directory.
+Navigate the offical website of Kakfa : https://kafka.apache.org/quickstart
+1. GET KAFKA(post downloading the Kafka, extract it, rename it as a Kafka only and post that place it in a C directory.
-Step 2: Start the ZooKeeper service: Navigate to bin/windows folder in Kakfa folder and run the below command in CMD: zookeeper-server-start.bat ..\..\config\zookeeper.properties Step 3: Start the Kafka service: Navigate to bin/windows folder in Kakfa directory and run the below command in CMD: kafka-server-start.bat ..\..\config\server.properties Step 4: Start the Kafka Topic: Navigate to bin/windows folder in Kakfa directory and run the below command in CMD: kafka-topics.bat --create --topic topic-example --bootstrap-server localhost:9092
+2. Start the ZooKeeper service: Navigate to bin/windows folder in Kakfa folder and run the below command in CMD: zookeeper-server-start.bat ..\..\config\zookeeper.properties
+3. Start the Kafka service: Navigate to bin/windows folder in Kakfa directory and run the below command in CMD: kafka-server-start.bat ..\..\config\server.properties
+4. Start the Kafka Topic: Navigate to bin/windows folder in Kakfa directory and run the below command in CMD: kafka-topics.bat --create --topic topic-example --bootstrap-server localhost:9092